-Modern Families: Work and Thinking about Neglected and Vulnerable Children, Parents and Families
+Modern Families: Work and Thinking about Neglected and Vulnerable Children, Parents and Families, 25 & 26 June 2021

-It has been over two decades since the ACP annual conference has focused specifically on work with families.
-There have been major changes in society since then and certainly many since the ACP came into being in 1949.
-Has our understanding kept pace with change?
-How can we ensure our clinical expertise addresses the needs of children and families in the contemporary world in which we live, in our local and overarching social and political contexts?
+It has been some time since the ACP annual conference focused specifically on work with families.
+There have been major changes in society since then and certainly many since the ACP came into being in 1949, not least in the last 12 months.

 Our Modern Families Conference was originally planned for the summer of 2020, but it has been necessary for this programme to undergo a fundamental rethink.
 The ongoing nature of the pandemic has meant that we made the decision to hold the conference online this year, which we hope will enable many more members to join us.
 The impact of the pandemic, particularly for vulnerable children, parents, and families, has brought into sharper focus the growing need for mental health services and so, the conference has retained its original focus, while crucially bringing in the experiences of the past year.